These are the three points where founders get stuck. Here's how Bandos moves you through each one.

 And before you commit, AI stakeholders challenge your concept from multiple angles: marketing, engineering, product, UX.
 Weak spots surface before you've spent anything building.

 Founders and entrepreneurs who have a product or business idea and want to figure out exactly what to build before committing resources.
 You don't need a UX or design background.
-If you can describe your idea and the person you think would use it, Bandos can guide the rest.
+If you can describe your idea, Bandos can guide the rest.

 No. Step 1 is “Input Your Vision.”
 You tell Bandos your existing idea, and the AI uses it to generate the relevant personas and capabilities.
 You're not starting over; you're stress-testing what you already have against real customer structure.

-You describe your idea and a target customer.
-Bandos surfaces personas based on your concept, and you choose the most relevant one.
+You describe your idea.
+Bandos surfaces potential customer profiles based on your concept, and you choose the most relevant one.
 Then it surfaces Jobs-to-be-Done: the specific outcomes that customer is trying to achieve.
 You vote on the highest-value opportunity.

 Very little.
 Your existing idea is the starting point.
 You don't need polished research, customer interviews, or a PRD.
 Just your concept and a rough sense of who it's for.